pflanze/functional-perl/docs/intro.md

 from the above section ('Lazy evaluation') programmatically.
-(This is a somewhat bad example as this would be better achieved by combining a series building function and map, but let's not worry about doing things the high-level way too much when we don't know how to build the lower levels.)
+(This is a somewhat bad example as this would be better achieved by combining a series building function and map, but let's not worry about doing things the high-level way too much while we don't know yet how to build the lower levels.)

 Let's also see how we can do this without doing a single mutation (all variables are only ever assigned a single time, when they are